contrailcirrus/2024-06-contrails-workshop/workshops/app_hackathon/INTRO.md

 Some of the ObserverApp images co-occur with imagery captured by the GOES Mesocale satellites.

 The [`goes_mesoscale_ids.json`](./goes_mesoscale/goes_mesocale_ids.json) file
 itemizes those images that fall under view of the GOES Mesocale sats.
+The `"regions"` field indicates if the image falls in the GOES Mesoscale M1 or M2 regions.

 See the [`Render GOES Mesoscale.ipynb`](./references/Render%20GOES%20Mesoscale.ipynb) notebook for an example of how to pull down and render GOES Mesoscale imagery that co-occurs with a target image.